She Loves Biscotti

 If you are like me, you love recipes that can be made ahead of time because entertaining friends and family should be fun -both for the guests and the hosts.

-Whether planning for a cocktail party or hosting a wine and cheese get together, these Marinated Olives are a must.
+Whether planning a cocktail party or hosting a wine and cheese get-together, these marinated olives are a must.
 The best part of this recipe is that it doesn’t involve hours of preparation.
-With an investment of only fifteen minutes and just a few key ingredients, these marinated olives come together in no time all.
+With an investment of only fifteen minutes and just a few key ingredients, these marinated olives come together in no time at all.

 I can’t wait to share this cold finger food recipe with all of you… come and take a look!